 Chapter 2.
 Software

-The Red Hat OpenStack Platform IaaS cloud works as a collection of interacting services that control compute, storage, and networking resources.
-You can manage the cloud with a web-based dashboard or command-line clients to control, provision, and automate OpenStack resources.
-OpenStack also has an extensive API that is also available to all cloud users.
+The Red Hat OpenStack Platform IaaS cloud is implemented as a collection of interacting services that control compute, storage, and networking resources.
+The cloud can be managed with a web-based dashboard or command-line clients, which allow administrators to control, provision, and automate OpenStack resources.
+OpenStack also has an extensive API, which is also available to all cloud users.

 The following diagram provides a high-level overview of the OpenStack core services and their relationship with each other.